nattadasu/ryuuRyuusei/docs/PRIVACY_POLICY.md

 <!-- markdownlint-disable MD041 MD013 MD032 MD047 -->

+> **Warning**
+>
+> This is a tl;dr version of Privacy Policy taken from `/privacy` command.
+For full version, the document is currently rewritten and will be available soon.

 Hello and thank you for your interest to read this tl;dr version of Privacy Policy.

 In this message we shortly briefing which content we collect, store, and use, including what third party services we used for bot to function as expected.